Non Alcoholic Fatty Liver

 Gallstone-

-Gallstones range in size from as small as a grain of sand to as large as a golf ball.
-Some people develop just one gallstone, while others develop many gallstones at the same time.
+Gallstones can vary in size, ranging from a tiny grain of sand to as large as a golf ball.
+Some people may develop only a single gallstone, while others can develop multiple stones at the same time.
+While many gallstones are silent and cause no symptoms, they may also lead to severe abdominal pain and complications when they block bile ducts.

 Symptoms of Gallstones

-Severe and sudden pain in the upper right abdomen and possibly extending to the upper back
+• Severe, sudden pain in the upper right abdomen (gallbladder colic), sometimes radiating to the upper back or right shoulder

 Medicine